datarockets/career/jobs/senior-ruby-developer.md

 - Will constantly suggest innovations on the project
 - Release own projects
 - Understand yourself: have good habits, know how to be productive and how to rest
-- Have a knowledge of English on the level which allows you to feel comfortable communicating in it (verbally and written) the whole working day.
+- Have knowledge of English on the level which allows you to feel comfortable communicating in it (verbally and written) the whole working day.
 - Know how important it is to communicate with the team and inform others about what you are doing, so you stick to open and frequent communication.
 It is important for us.

 It will be a plus if you keen to become a Team Lead or already have this experience and know what skills are necessary to be a good Team Lead.